dimaportenko/magento-react-native/README.md

 ## 📲 Setup

 Follow the [Documentation](https://github.com/troublediehard/magento-react-native/wiki/Setup) for detailed step by step instructions on how to setup project locally and run the project.
+Or watch [Video Tutorial](https://youtu.be/W82p3WfwxrA).

 ## 🎨 Theme editing